snowfluke/mahafolio/back/README.md

 FRONTEND_ORIGIN='YOUR_FRONT_END_ORIGIN'
 ```

+# constants

+Customize your app content requirement in `/utils/constant.js`

 # admin user

 Create a collection in mongodb with the name `admins`.
 The property only consists of two stuff: